 - Seeing a therapist or counselor for help managing symptoms and overcoming emotional distress

 - Saving all records related to your emotional healthcare

 - Keeping a journal of your feelings and daily struggles in the aftermath of your attack, including impacts on your life, PTSD, anxiety, depression, and feelings about your scars

 - Gathering testimony from family members and close friends about the impact of the attack on your life such as any avoidance tactics you’ve displayed and your feelings about your wounds and scars

-By hiring an experienced personal injury attorney, you can maximize your compensation for non-economic damages after a dog bite, including intangible damages like pain and suffering and emotional distress.
-Attorneys use special formulas to calculate these damages so you don’t undervalue your claim.
+By hiring an experienced Salt Lake City personal injury attorney, you can maximize your compensation for non-economic damages after a dog bite, including intangible damages like pain and suffering and emotional distress.
+Attorneys in Salt Lake City who focus on dog bites use special formulas to calculate these damages so you don’t undervalue your claim.